lukaspatschil/federated_storage/README.md

 ## Script

-Install all dependencies with `pip install -r requirements.txt`.
+Install all dependencies with `pip install -r ./scripts/requirements.txt`.

 There are two scripts: